dy/sprae/alpine.md

 ### Alpine.data()

 Alpine.data() registers reusable component logic.
 In sprae the function is the component: no registry.
+Pass it by name and sprae calls it with the new scope, parent state included, and merges what it returns.
+Each element gets fresh state.

 ```js
 // Alpine